 Starting on Your Business Degree at Community Colleges

-While Maryland and Connecticut are certainly exemplary states in helping community college students transfer to business school, any student has the opportunity to enroll in a baccalaureate business degree program.
+While Maryland and Connecticut are exemplary states in helping community college students transfer to business school, any student can enroll in a baccalaureate business degree program.
 Even if your community college does not have an articulation agreement with a university’s business school, you can still take measures to work towards your bachelor's business degree.

-Although only a few universities offer guaranteed admissions for students with an associate’s degree, with a solid GPA and with the necessary prerequisites, community college graduates can confidently apply to business schools at four-year universities.
+Although only a few universities offer guaranteed admissions for students with an associate’s degree, a solid GPA, and the necessary prerequisites, community college graduates can confidently apply to business schools at four-year universities.

-Unlike younger high school applicants, community college graduates who have obtained an associate’s degree in business demonstrate their maturity, experience, and ability to excel in a business environment.
+Unlike younger high school applicants, community college graduates with an associate’s degree in business demonstrate their maturity, experience, and ability to excel in a business environment.
 Subsequently, with an associate’s degree in business administration, community college students who hope to transfer to a business school can easily prove their knowledge in a wealth of business topics, including:

-With or without articulation agreements, community colleges are certainly a solid starting ground for students interested in pursuing a bachelor’s degree in business administration.
+Community colleges are certainly a solid starting ground for students interested in pursuing a bachelor’s degree in business administration with or without articulation agreements.